Khalmade/khalmade/README.md

-## 👋 Hi, I'm Khalil!
+## 👋 Hi there, I'm Khalil!

-🌍 **I’m a Chemical Engineering graduate passionate about using engineering and AI to design sustainable, affordable, and community-owned energy systems for Africa.**
+💬 **I’m a Chemical Engineering graduate passionate about using engineering and AI to design sustainable, affordable, and community-owned energy systems for Africa.**

 ---